rgyani/system-design-examples/tinyurl.md

 However, in case of a multi-node cluster, we could have a race condition, where two different nodes try to write the same key for different URLs.
 1. We could use Zookeeper for coordination between the instances, such that the key becomes an ephemeral node, and which-ever instance creates the node gets to write to DB, and the other one regenerates the key and tries again.
+2. Or if we are using DybamoDB, we can simply use conditional writes, eg ConditionExpression: "attribute_not_exists(Status)
 3. Generating a random String for each URL, and/or appending Timestamp don't guarantee that the same input URL will give the same shortened URL and hence not being discussed here.

 ### Zookeeper Leader Election